-The Supervisory Board carries out an annual assessment of its own performance, its composition and effectiveness, as well as the effectiveness of the LLL programme.
+The Supervisory Board carries out an annual assessment of its own performance, its composition and effectiveness, as well as the effectiveness of the LLL programme (see 3.6.2 above).
 Once every three years, the self-assessment is performed with the assistance of independent supervision by a professional party selected by the Supervisory Board.
-In this triennial assessment, focus lies on the evaluation of the performance of individual Supervisory Board members and the culture within the Supervisory Board.
-Moreover the relationship between the Supervisory Board and the Managing Board is evaluated.
-During the same session the Supervisory Board performs the yearly assessment of the Managing Board and its individual members, including its LLL programme.
-The assessment took place in H1 2018, due to various changes in the SB in 2018 an external assessment will take place in 2019.
+In this triennial assessment, focus lies on the evaluation of the performance of individual Supervisory Board members and the culture within the Supervisory Board and the relationship with the executive board.